 Office Communication

-• Standard 3×3 notes work well for brief reminders on computer monitors, file folders, or desk edges
+- Standard 3×3 notes work well for quick reminders on desks or computer monitors.

-• Larger 4×6 notes are ideal for leaving more detailed instructions or feedback on documents
+- Larger 4×6 notes are ideal for more detailed instructions or feedback.

 Personal Organization

-For personal use, sticky notes help externalize our memory:
+For personal use, sticky notes help externalize memory:

-• Standard notes are perfect for shopping lists or daily to-dos
+- Standard notes are great for shopping lists or daily to-dos.

 Creative and Educational Uses

-• Educators use them for interactive classroom activities and visual learning exercises
+- Teachers use them for interactive classroom activities.

 Environmental Considerations of Sticky Notes

-While sticky notes are undeniably useful, their environmental impact deserves consideration:
+While sticky notes are undoubtedly useful, their environmental impact is worth considering.

 Material Usage

-A standard 3×3 sticky note uses approximately 0.07 square feet of paper.
-An average office worker might use 5-10 notes daily, amounting to around 1,800 notes annually.
-Multiply that across a large organization, and the paper usage becomes significant.
+A standard 3×3 sticky note uses about 0.07 square feet of paper.
+An average office worker uses 5-10 notes daily, adding up to about 1,800 notes annually.

 Recyclability Challenges